ericPantarotto/nestJS_completeGuide/notes.md

 - create a container/injector: even though it exists in our application, we never really interact with it directly
 - doing explicit registration, instead we add the *Injectable()* decorators to dependencies and the `providers` property to the module to list them.

+### **<span style='color: #6e7a73'>Few More Notes on DI**

+**<span style='color: #bbffff'> Note1:** we didn't make use of `interface` due to  TypeScript implementation which is a bit more difficult

+**<span style='color: #bbffff'> Note2:** The container maintains a list of all instances it has created.
+Whenever a container creates a dependency instance, it is going to store it internally and reuse it over time, if you ask for it again.
+We have to keep in mind, the same instance of the service is shared in multiple locations inside our project.

+**<span style='color: #bbffff'> Note3:** It is possible to get also a brand new copy/instance of a dependency when needed

+#### **<span style='color: #6e7a73'>What do we gain by making use of DI in NestJS**

+Testing a NestJS application with dependency injection, implementing Investion of Control Principle will be far easier.
+This is the main payout!
 <!---
 [comment]: it works with text, you can rename it how you want